Skip to main content

 All 10 provinces (territories often US-flavored)

-LegalPath covers every Canadian jurisdiction, including Yukon, Northwest Territories, and Nunavut.
+LegalPath covers a broad Canadian catalog, including Yukon, Northwest Territories, and Nunavut.
+Quebec is coming soon after additional review.
 Many LawDepot Canadian templates default to American spelling and structure.

 Wizard experience